MicrosoftDocs/memdocs/memdocs/analytics/proactive-remediations.md

    - You need the corresponding detection and remediation script to be in the same package.
 For example, the `Detect_stale_Group_Policies.ps1` detection script corresponds with the `Remediate_stale_GroupPolicies.ps1` remediation script.
        [![Endpoint analytics Proactive remediations script settings page.](media/proactive-remediations-script-settings.png)](media/proactive-remediations-script-settings.png#lightbox)
 1. Finish the options on the **Settings** page with the following recommended configurations:
-   - **Run this script using the logged-on credentials**: This is dependent on the script.
+   - **Run this script using the logged-on credentials**: This setting is dependent on the script.
 For more information, see the [Script descriptions](powershell-scripts.md#bkmk_scripts).
    - **Enforce script signature check**: No
    - **Run script in 64-bit PowerShell**: No
 1. Click **Next** then assign any **Scope tags** you need.